Are WASP-107-like Systems Consistent with High-eccentricity Migration?: Population Study

 Systems evolved under quaLK show roughly even distribution with a final mutual inclination peaking at either $I_{\rm io, fin} = 45^\circ$ or $135^\circ$, insensitive to the initial orbital period.
 However, the distributions change significantly for octLK systems when the initial period varies.
 Whereas those started with small $P_{\rm init}<40\,{\rm d}$ show a distribution similar to the quaLK cases (Fig.~\ref{fig:fin_dist_2}), systems originated from $P_{\rm init}>75\,{\rm d}$ (top panel of Fig.~\ref{fig:fin_dist}) favor a lower mutual inclination $I_{io, {\rm fin}} \approx 25-50^\circ$.
 If measured with {\it Gaia} astrometry (\citealt{Gaia}; a similar measurement has been done on HAT-P-11 \citealt{Xuan}), the mutual inclination can hence be used to constrain $P_{\rm init}$.
 An $I_{io,{\rm fin}}< 40^\circ$ would suggest $P_{\rm init}>75\,{\rm d}$, whereas an $I_{io,{\rm fin}}> 50^\circ$ would point to an initial period $P_{\rm init}<40\,{\rm d}$.

 The stellar obliquity $I_{iS}$ is shown in the middle panel of Fig.~\ref{fig:fin_dist}.
 In both cases, the final stellar obliquity encompasses $110^\circ$ which is the empirically measured stellar obliquity \citep{Rubenzahl}.
 LK consistently launches the inner planet into misaligned orbit around the host star thanks to the dynamical attractor effect described in \citet{Liu:18}.
+Similar obliquity distribution is also observed in \citet{Angelo:22} for Kepler-1656b (see, e.g., their fig. 11 for the tidally locked systems).
 In all cases, the orbital period distributions peak between 3-6 d, also consistent with the period of WASP-107 b.